Stroke Guide - Treatment Overview

 Blood clots that temporarily block blood flow to the brain are the most common cause of transient ischemic attacks (TIAs).

 Learn the symptoms of transient ischemic attacks (TIAs).

 Time is critical when diagnosing a stroke.
 A quick diagnosis within the first 3 hours may enable your doctor to use medications that can lead to a better recovery.
 The first priority will be to determine whether you are having an ischemic or hemorrhagic s

 When you have an ischemic stroke, the oxygen-rich blood supply to part of your brain is reduced.
 With a hemorrhagic stroke, there is bleeding in the brain.
 After about 4 minutes without blood and oxygen, brain cells become damaged and may die.

 Stroke Guide - When To Call a Doctor

-Call 911 or other emergency services immediately if you have possible signs of a stroke or transient ischemic attack (TIA).
+Call 911 or other emergency services immediately if you or someone you know develops signs of stroke.

 Transient Ischemic Attack (TIA) - Other Treatment